what alumni say

 Education Program Key Elements

-Our program carries the highest accreditation standards in the nation: NCATE.
-EMU is one of only five private colleges in Virginia to be NCATE-certified.
-Why this is important?
-Employers recognize this high level of certification and know that graduates of NCATE-certified colleges come from a highly qualified and quality program.
+Our program is NCATE accredited through CAEP, which is the highest accreditation standard in the nation.
+EMU is one of only five private universities in Virginia to be NCATE accredited.
+States and employers recognize this high level of certification and know that graduates of nationally accredited universities come from a highly qualified and quality program.

 If you start at EMU, you can graduate in four years.
 Some state universities have five-year programs and graduate with a masters degree.
-However, EMU encourages acquiring an undergraduate first, enabling graduates to get out into the work force, gain experience, and then put your employer’s tuition-reimbursement plans to use so you don’t have to pay out of pocket for your graduate degree.
+However, EMU encourages acquiring an undergraduate degree first, enabling graduates to get out into the work force and gain experience before considering a graduate degree.